 From the international Divest the Globe days of action to recent #noTAP actions across Europe targetting the EIB and EBRD, we’ve been inspired by the creativity and solidarity shown by the growing movement to defund fossil fuels.

 Join or organise an action.
-The European Investment Bank (EIB) has offices around Europe — as do the companies building the pipeline — whilst the major private banks have branches in most towns and cities.
+Public banks have offices around Europe — as do the companies building the pipeline — whilst the major private banks have branches in most towns and cities.
 You can take action at a bank branch or office near you any time, but here are some possible dates to aim for:

 More on the pipeline and Europe’s climate-wrecking dash for gas